shantanusatpute/Project/README.md

-# Project
+# Library Management System
-This repo consists of project/s that I have made to implement data structures for real life use cases.
+This project is about implementing a Library Management System using Binary Tree data structure.